HWTechClub/platform/README.md

 	- Automatically detects the class representatives responsible for a specific course.
 - Moderation log
-	- Logs class representatives administrative actions on the website for transparency.
+	- Logs HW Tech Club leadership Team administrative actions on the website for transparency.
 - Online configurator
-	- Allows class representatives to update the website's configuration (such as course and professor listing) online.
+	- Allows HW Tech Club leadership Team to update the website's configuration online.

 ### 2. Requirements